matared/work_example/README.md

 bachelor_exm.js - Code samples included in the Bachelor Thesis in 2015
-                - Communication with REST API, Google Charts API and more.. example.j  - Code samples included in school project in 2016 - 2017
+                - Communication with REST API, Google Charts API and more..

+example.js  - Code samples included in school project in 2016 - 2017